 There are many confusing terms thrown around these days to describe almost every diet choice under the sun.
 For the diets mentioned above, let's break them down a little further.

-There are several types of vegetarian diets, including lacto, ovo, and lacto-ovo vegetarians; some vegans choose to consume honey, and some choose not to eat white sugar and other products that are processed by animal products.
+There are several types of vegetarian diet, including lacto, ovo, and lacto-ovo vegetarians; some vegans choose to consume honey, and some choose not to eat white sugar and other products that are processed by animal products.
 The dietary options are seemingly endless, which can be confusing.

 Can a vegetarian or vegan eat seafood?
 Is fish meat?
 Read below for more on what defines each alternative diet and what types of foods are considered part of a vegan diet.